USSR anti-religious campaign (1928–1941): Drop in enthusiasm for the anti-religious campaign

 Official Soviet figures reported that up to one third of urban and two thirds of rural population still held religious beliefs by 1937 (a decrease from estimated 80% of the country being religious in the late 1920s); altogether this made up 50% of the state's population (and even these figures may have been low estimates).
-However, religion had been hit very powerfully; the number of churches had been reduced from 50,000 in 1917 to only a few hundred (and there was not a single church open in Belarus) or perhaps even less, out of 300 bishops in 1917 (and 163 in 1929) only 4 remained (Metropolitan Sergii (the head of the church), Metropolitan Alexii of Leningrad, Bishop Nikolai (Yarushevich), and Metropolitan Sergi (Voskresenski)), out of 45,000 priests there were only to 2,000–3,000 remaining, not a single monastery remained open and the only thing that enthusiasts of atheism could still do was to spy on individual believers and denounce them to the secret police.
+However, religion had been hit powerfully; the number of churches had been reduced from 50,000 in 1917 to only a few hundred (and there was not a single church open in Belarus) or perhaps even less, out of 300 bishops in 1917 (and 163 in 1929) only 4 remained (Metropolitan Sergii (the head of the church), Metropolitan Alexii of Leningrad, Bishop Nikolai (Yarushevich), and Metropolitan Sergi (Voskresenski)), out of 45,000 priests there were only to 2,000–3,000 remaining, not a single monastery remained open and the only thing that enthusiasts of atheism could still do was to spy on individual believers and denounce them to the secret police.

 There were 600 religious communities in Moscow in 1917, and only 20–21 of these still existed by 1939.
 In Leningrad, where there had been 401 Orthodox churches in 1918, there were only five remaining.
 Belgorod and district, which had 47 churches and 3 monasteries in 1917 had only 4 churches left by 1936.
 Novgorod, which had 42 churches and 3 monasteries in 1917 had only 15 churches by 1934.
 Kuibyshev and its diocese, which had 2200 churches, mosques and other temples in 1917 had only 325 by 1937.
 The number of registered religious communities by 1941 had dropped to 8000 (of which the vast majority were present in the newly annexed western territories).
 Proportionally more churches had been closed in rural areas than in cities.
 All religions in the country by the end of the 1930s had had most of their buildings either confiscated or destroyed, and most of their clerical leadership arrested or dead.

 The anti-religious campaign of the past decade and the terror tactics of the militantly atheist regime, had effectively eliminated all public expressions of religion and communal gatherings of believers outside of the walls of the few churches (or mosques, synagogues, etc.) that still held services.
 This was accomplished in a country that only a few decades earlier had had a deeply Orthodox Christian public life and culture that had developed for almost a thousand years.